The Washburn Historical Society is looking for volunteers and new members. Join us and learn about the past!

-Work continued each year, renovating rooms of the house and adding furnishings of the mid to late-1800s period.
+Work continued each year, renovating the house’s rooms and adding furnishings of the mid to late-1800s period.
 On June 12, 1987, the Benjamin C. Wilder house was entered into the National Register of Historic Places in the State of Maine by the Maine Historic Preservation Commission and by the Department of the Interior of Washington D.C.
 A veterans’ room and a photo room occupy the shed attached to the Wilder Homestead.

 Visitors find our collection of different butter churns, cream separators, washing machines, and treadle sewing machines intriguing.
 Our collection often stirs up childhood memories of grandparents and great-grandparents and the stories they shared.

 Since the barn attached to the house burned in 1938 and was replaced with a two-car garage, the Society found itself faced with storing and displaying farm machinery and equipment.
 A piece of land at the rear of the house was acquired and early in spring 1989.
 A fundraising drive was started.

 The drive was so successful that a builder began construction of the new barn that same year.
 The Society has received an extensive collection of old machinery and equipment.
 It is on display in the barn.

 There are two fascinating exhibits.
 One is designated as “Don & Barb’s Country Corner,” which displays old, rare pottery, iron, copper, brass culinary items, and many other fine pieces.
 The other is a collection called “The Fox’s Den,” displaying a fine old Craftsman’s Chest, numerous types of wooden planes, and many rare farm tools.